Herzog-GmbH/HerzogCAB-Feedback/README.md

-# HerzogCAB Feedback & Issues
+# Herzog CAB Feedback & Issues

-Welcome to the official HerzogCAB feedback repository!
+Welcome to the official Herzog CAB feedback repository!

-Here’s where you can help us improve HerzogCAB by sharing your ideas and reporting any issues.
+Here’s where you can help us improve Herzog CAB by sharing your ideas and reporting any issues.

 🚀 How to Contribute